The outdoor team

 Sharon brings people and plants together for health and happiness.
 Upon retiring from her career as a psychiatric nurse, Sharon decided to focus on her true passion - plants and flowers.
 Sharon turned her yard into a horticultural masterpiece.
 She went on to enter the Pennsylvania Horticulture Society’s annual garden contest where she won the Garden of Distinction Award.

-Sharon is now comfortable with providing horticulturally therapy to people of all ages and levels of illness, including depression and anxiety.
+Sharon is now comfortable with providing horticultural therapy to people of all ages and levels of illness, including depression and anxiety.
 Sharon is also certified as an ANFT Guide.

 Children’s Programs, Brooklyn